 Embracing faithfulness is a commitment to be a follower of Christ that is discovering God's movement through biblical study.
 The Bible informs our life, witness, and mission in the world.
 One of the holy tasks of the gathered community is the discernment of biblical truth applied to contemporary challenges that contribute to our being faithful to God.
 The Confession of Faith in Mennonite Perspective as well as other faith statements of the church represent the discernment of the body of Christ.
 These documents grow out of sincere biblical study by persons committed to serving God and the Church.
-The affirmation by the assembled body of Christ is confirmation that God has been at work in our midst.
+The affirmation by the as-

+LEADERSHIP HANDBOOK FOR CONGREGATIONS, DISTRICTS, AND CREDENTIALED LEADERS IN VIRGINIA MENNONITE CONFERENCE Revised: September 2015 Page 98 of 110 sembled body of Christ is confirmation that God has been at work in our midst.
 While the denomination guided the development of discernment for The Confession of Faith in Mennonite Perspective, regional conferences have also discerned God's spirit for their specific needs in faith statements.
 The statements generated by the denomination or conferences are seen as confirmation of God's continued movement in the body of Christ.